Pennone/Translator-API-experimentation/README.md

 ```

-To manage the texts appearing in the various parts of the experience, we implemented a CSS file; both the dissolving transitions in the centre of the screen and the scrolling transitions on the top and the bottom of the page are handled though the [style.css](./public/style.css).
+To give the selection menus and buttons a certain style, we implemented a [CSS file](./public/style.css).

 # TEAM